cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

     "path": ["<csv filename>.csv"],
     "name": "<appropriate name>",
-    "description": "<description of impact (sub)category; can include Markdown formatting>", 'hash': '<SHA 256 hash of CSV file',
+    "description": "<description of impact (sub)category; can include Markdown formatting>", "hash": "<MD5 hash of CSV file",
-    'locations': [{
+    "locations": [{
-        'type': 'boundary-id',
-        'geojson-path': '<geojson filename>.geojson',
-        'field': 'feature',
+        "type": "boundary-id",
+        "geojson-path": "<geojson filename>.geojson",
+        "field": "feature",
-        'version': '<version identifier for geojson source data>', 'url': '<optional link to webpage for geojson source data>', 'hash': '<SHA 256 hash of geojson file'
+        "version": "<optional version identifier for geojson source data>", "url": "<optional link to webpage for geojson source data>", "hash": "<MD5 hash of geojson file"
     }],
-    'schema': {
+    "schema": {
-      'fields': [
+      "fields": [
         {
-          'name': 'feature',
+          "name": "feature",
           "type": "string",
         },
-        {
-          'name': 'areasqm',
-          'description': 'The area of the park in square metres.'
-        }
       ],
       "primaryKey": "feature"
     }

-The spatial scale and characterization factor data are provided as two separate files, and therefore constitute two different elements of the `resources` list.
+  }

 Vector files **shall** be provided in the GeoJSON format, and follow the GeoJSON specification.
 GeoJSON files may be compressed.

 The GeoJSON specification requires that the [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) CRS be used.
 WGS 84 is not an equal area projection, and should not be used to calculate the areas of spatial units.

-“No data” values shall not be used in vector files.
+“No data” values should not be used in vector files.
 The spatial scale shall be chosen such that there is a valid characterization factor in each spatial unit.
 It is perfectly fine to split an impact category into separate native spatial scales for sets of elementary flows.

 ### Raster spatial scales